 - Samuel, the prophet and Eli, the High Priest.

 Summary of his life:

 The story is well known.
-Hannah, the barren one, prayed incessantly for a child and the Lord granted her wish.
-The story contains one of my favorite verses: “For this child, I have prayed” (Samuel 1:27).
+Hannah, the barren one, prayed incessantly for a child, and the Lord granted her wish.
+The story contains one of my favourite verses: “For this child, I have prayed” (Samuel 1:27).

-- A woman who longed for the blessing of motherhood and yet who happily gave her weaned child to serve in the Temple ( all the days of his life).
+- A woman who longed for the blessing of motherhood and yet who happily gave her weaned child to serve in the Temple (all the days of his life).
 How many of us can ever contemplate such a sacrifice?
-I can’t even imagine being away from my own child for more than 24 hours.
+I can’t even imagine being away from my child for more than 24 hours.

 - The child prophet received messages from the Lord at a time when God had stopped talking to his people because of their unwillingness to turn their backs on sin.
 Imagine living at Church all the days of our lives.
 Everyday.

 Lesson Plan: Different Perspective